 E-commerce is witnessing interesting successive revolutions, especially in the developing parts of the world.
 First, it was the move to have a virtual catalog for all the items, and now the push is towards mobility and accessibility in the form of mobile apps.
 If you're a startup in the e-commerce space, chances are you already have an app or are about to launch one.
 In the race to survive and make it big, you know what you're overlooking?
 Mobile Security in E-commerce Apps.

 That's the number one for not taking mobile security in E-commerce apps seriously.
 You might think that security is a large and hairy topic (it is) and is best avoided by startups that need to get their product quicker to market.
 Well, here's the deal: security is NOT optional, no matter how small or early-stage you are.
 And in this post, we will give you seven solid reasons for that.

 Here are 7 reasons as to why mobile security in E-commerce apps should be a priority, even for early-stage startups:

 1 It affects your user base

-As a startup about to break free, traction is what you care about the most.
+As a startup about to break free, traction is what you care about the most — building traffic through ecommerce SEO, for example, and growing your user base by turning leads into subscribers and paying customers.
 But what can you say about the traction of an app that was involved in a major security vulnerability and allowed itself to be used to, say, uploading user's contacts?
 Such an event, to put it mildly, is enough to make you think of another idea.

 2 It affects your funding prospects